What is a go-to-market data strategy?

 Modern GTM teams run on multiple systems: CRM, marketing automation, sales engagement tools, product analytics.
 Each system generates its own version of customer data.
-The result is duplicate records, conflicting information, and incomplete account views that kill targeting precision and waste rep time.
+The result is duplicate records, conflicting information, and incomplete account views that kill targeting precision and leave revenue operations teams reconciling data across systems instead of building GTM leverage.

-Bridging first-party data (what you collect) with third-party intelligence (firmographics, technographics, intent signals) in a cloud data warehouse solves this.
+Bridging first-party vs. third-party data in a cloud data warehouse solves this.
 It creates a unified foundation where sales and marketing can actually trust the data powering their workflows.
-Here's how to build it.
+ZoomInfo, an all-in-one AI GTM Platform, goes further: its GTM Context Graph fuses verified B2B data with CRM records, conversation signals, and behavioral data into a unified intelligence layer that pipes directly into any agent or workflow via MCP or API, without requiring a separate front-end.
+Here is how to build it.

 Data integration: The process of combining data from disparate sources into a single, consistent dataset